Author: Dr Ben Tallon, Dermatologist/Dermatopathologist, Tauranga, New Zealand, 2012.

 Bowenoid papulosis: This entity may well represent Bowen disease on the genitalia, and is typically histologically indistinguishable.
 Suggested differentiating features in bowenoid papulosis include increased metaphase mitoses and the presence of small basaloid inclusions within keratinocytes of the granular layer.

 Clonal seborrhoeic keratosis: Cases of nested seborrhoeic keratosis demonstrating the Borst Jadassohn phenomenon (sharply defined nests of keratinocytes within the epidermis) may occasionally be confused with SCCIS, particularly the pagetoid variant.
-Absence of nuclear crowding, necrotic keratinocytes or mitotic activity are clues.
+The absence of nuclear crowding, necrotic keratinocytes and mitotic activity are clues.
 The nests are also thought to be Cytokeratin 10 negative in clonal seborrhoeic keratoses.

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.